jraillard/gitrdone/doc/step3_collaboration_essentials.md

     &rarr; By default it's the name of your repository

-    :bulb: That's why repository naming advice to use only lowercase letters, hyphens and numbers
+    :bulb: **That's why repository naming convention advice to use only lowercase letters, hyphens and numbers.**

 Et voilà !
 You're now able to whether initiate or clone a remote repository. :sparkles: